Student Organization Policies and Procedures

 1. Has a minimum of a President and Treasurer, elects other officers as desired

-2. Officers must maintain a 2.0 GPA
+2. Officers must maintain a minimum 2.0 GPA

 3. Officers must be registered for a minimum of 6 credits